Saŋyutta Nikāya,

 That is why they are called: 'Aristocratic Truths'.

-That is why, here, beggers,
+That is why, here, beggars,

-'This is Pain' is a well-made yoke,[1]
+is a well-made yoke,[1]

-'This is the co-arising of pain', is a well-made yoke,
+'This is the co-arising of pain',

-'This is pain-ending' is a well-made yoke,
+is a well-made yoke,

-'This is the walk to walk to pain-ending-retirement,' is a well-made yoke.
+'This is the walk to walk to pain-ending-retirement,'

-[1] Yogo karaṇīyo. 'a to-be-made Yoke.'
+[1] Yogo karaṇīyo. 'a to-be-made yoke.'
 'Is to be made a study of (devotion to)'.
 Woodward: "an effort must be made to realize"; Bhk.
 Bodhi: "an exertion should be made to understand".
-Both of these things are things which are well-done with regard to these Four Aristocratic Truths, but both go somewhat beyond the Pali.
+Both of these things are things which are well-done with regard to these Four Aristocratic Truths, but both go somewhat beyond the Pāḷi.